-Corps commanders discuss security environment, Raddul Fasad
+Corps Commanders discuss security environment, Raddul Fasad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The 213th Corps Commanders Conference, presided over by Chief of the Army Staff (COAS) General Qamar Javed Bajwa, paid rich tributes to martyrs of Pakistan on the eve of the Defence Day and Martyrs Day falling on September 06.
+RAWALPINDI: The 213th Corps Commanders’ Conference presided over by Chief of Army Staff (COAS) General Qamar Javed Bajwa paid rich tribute to martyrs of Pakistan on the eve of the Defence Day and Martyrs Day falling on September 06.

+"Every martyr will be remembered and no sacrifice is going to be forgotten as they sacrificed their lives for our future," the DG ISPR said.

-RAWALPINDI: The 213th Corps Commanders Conference, presided over by Chief of the Army Staff (COAS) General Qamar Javed Bajwa, paid rich tributes to martyrs of Pakistan on the eve of the Defence Day and Martyrs Day falling on September 06.
+RAWALPINDI: The 213th Corps Commanders’ Conference presided over by Chief of Army Staff (COAS) General Qamar Javed Bajwa paid rich tribute to martyrs of Pakistan on the eve of the Defence Day and Martyrs Day falling on September 06.

 Comments